Radimal/marvelous-chestnut/src/pages/index.md

   - type: feature_item
     template: feature_item
     title: Radiology Reports Delivered in Minutes
-    content: Say hello to reports in minutes (not days!) that can help inform patient treatment for vets of all experience levels.
-If it looks normal to you, you'll know in minutes if it looks normal to Radimal too.
+    content: Say hello to reports in minutes (not days) that can help inform patient treatment for vets of all experience levels.
+If it looks normal to you, you'll know if it looks normal to Radimal too.
 If the patient needs treatment immediately, you'll have extra insights for that just as quickly.
     image: "/images/radimalreportipadiphone.png"
     image_alt: App preview on a phone and tablet
     actions: